Cyberwombo/RustShell/README.md

 Examples:
 -----------------------------------------------------------------------------------------------

-rustshell - start RustShell with no flags, bringing you directly to the main menu
+- "rustshell" - start RustShell with no flags, bringing you directly to the main menu

-rustshell -m listen - Start RustShell in listen mode, where you will be prompted for the IP and Port to listen on.
+- "rustshell -m listen" - Start RustShell in listen mode, where you will be prompted for the IP and Port to listen on.

-rustshell -m listen -l (IP) -p (port) - Start RustShell in listen mode on IP:Port.
+- "rustshell -m listen -l (IP) -p (port)" - Start RustShell in listen mode on IP:Port.
 You will not have to enter any other menu options, and will immediately start listening on that IP and port.

-rustshell -m generate - Start RustShell in generate mode.
+- "rustshell -m generate" - Start RustShell in generate mode.
 You will be prompted for the IP, Port, Format, and shell parameters.
 After that, RustShell will generate syntax for you to use in your requested format.

-rustshell -m generate -f (Format) -s (Shell) -l (IP) -p (Port) - Start RustShell in generate mode, You will not be prompted for anything as long as your parameters are valid, and syntax will be gerated for you immediately
+- "rustshell -m generate -f (Format) -s (Shell) -l (IP) -p (Port)" - Start RustShell in generate mode, You will not be prompted for anything as long as your parameters are valid, and syntax will be gerated for you immediately